deislabs/bindle/docs/signing-spec.md

 ### Strategy 2: Authoritative Integrity

 This case might be considered weaker than the above, but it illustrates a different way to delegate according to which entity is considered the stronger authority.
-In this case, we say that if the _creator or a approver_ assert that this package is correct, then we accept it.
+In this case, we say that if the _creator or an approver_ assert that this package is correct, then we accept it.

 This setup is useful for a few configurations: